far-rainbow/php-watermark/README.md

 -- PROFIT!<br>
 </p>

-# INFO

-This script watermark the whole dir tree placed into "in" dir.
-The result copy of dir tree is in "out" dir.
-Also there are some huge JPEG files for benchmark purpose.
-For example, my Intel Xeon 5320 (4 cores, 8 Gb) do this script with current file setup in ~40 seconds on Win7 + PHP 5.6

-Also you are welcome to post your results in comments.
+You are welcome to post your results in comments.

 All this staff needs polishing and recycling =) not OOP, but just name and call styling